JRhin/languages-semantic-topological-analysis/README.md

 To analyse the differences between spaces we perform an in depth topological analysis of the space structure, in particular:

 - Persistence Analysis of simplicial complex built from the words embeddings.
 - Graph Analysis of the graph resulting from the Mapper Algorithm.

+Here the [link](https://colab.research.google.com/drive/1eDZJtMW1Cxyo2_lA2ANUmV1Pqj9n3oLj?usp=sharing) to the colab version of the notebook.

 ## Dataset